Denshooter/gpu_colorization/README.md

 ![Example Video](videoPresentation.gif)

-In entire documentation of this project in form of a paper is `./Paper_GPU_colorization.pdf`.
+The `./Paper_GPU_colorization.pdf` file represents the entire documentation of this project in form of a paper.
-All corresponding files including `.tex` file and figures are stored in `./Paper`.
+All corresponding files including the `.tex` file and figures are stored in `./Paper`.

-This project was created as a part of the GPU programming course of Mario Porrmann in the winter term 2021/22 of the Osnabrück University.
+This project was created as a part of the GPU programming course of Mario Porrmann in the winter term 2021/22 at the Osnabrück University.

 ## Requirements

 - TensorFlow 2
 - OpenCV 3.3.1
-- CSI camera plugged it (see code of `live_recolor[_plot].py`)
+- CSI camera must be plugged in (see code of `live_recolor[_plot].py`)

 ## Model